Home / publications / briefings /

 1. Understanding the Evidence

 This briefing mainly uses administrative data from the Home Office.
 Some of these data are published quarterly as part of the Home Office’s official Immigration System Statistics release.
 These data are complemented in this briefing by provisional administrative information.
-Click to read more.
+All data relating to the Afghan schemes, including those in the official quarterly statistics, are provisional and subject to change.

 Quarterly data on people given status under ARAP and ACRS refer to the quarter that the person arrived in the UK and not the quarter in which they received status.